-Zheng Fang (鄭芳), aged 37, has been serving as the marketing director since April 2013.
-She is primarily responsible for the management of the sales and marketing and cultural and entertainment works of our Group.
+Zheng Fang (鄭芳), aged 38, had been serving as the marketing director since April 2013 and was appointed as the senior marketing director in November 2015.
+She is primarily responsible for the management of the sales and marketing centre.
 Ms. Zheng obtained a bachelor's degree in investment economics from Liaoning University (遼寧大學) in Shenyang in July 1999.
 Ms. Zheng is the wife of Mr. Li Xin, the chief financial officer of the Group.

-Ms. Zheng has over 14 years of experience in investment, corporate finance and management.
+Ms. Zheng has over 15 years of experience in investment, corporate finance and management.
 Ms. Zheng joined Haichang Group Co in June 2000 as the finance manager of the capital department, where she served until March 2006 and was responsible for the coordination, control and tracing of cash, development and implementation of financing plans, development and enhancement of financing channels and provision of supporting skills.
 In March 2006, she joined Dalian Laohutan as the deputy general manager.
-She has then become a director of Dalian Laohutan since March 2008 and was promoted as the general manager in April 2011, during her employment, her duties were to develop and implement the annual operation plan and to promote our company to the market.
+She had then become a director of Dalian Laohutan since March 2008 and was promoted as the general manager in April 2011.
+During her employment, her duties were to develop and implement the annual operation plan and to promote our company to the market.
 Since April 2013, she has been appointed as the marketing director of Haichang China.
 In August 2011, she was appointed as a director of the Liaoning Province Wildlife Conservation Association (遼寧省野生動物保護協會).
 Furthermore, in December 2012, she was appointed as a committee member of the 9th committee of the Chinese People's Political Consultative Conference of Zhongshan District, Dalian City.

-Li Daqiang (李大強), aged 51, has been serving as the product director since November 2014.
-He is primarily responsible for the research, demonstration, development and implementation of new products related to the Group's tourism business.
+Li Daqiang (李大強), aged 52, had been serving as the product director since November 2014 and was appointed as the senior product director in November 2015.
+He is primarily responsible for the management of the product centre.
 Mr. Li graduated with a bachelor's degree from the Teachers College of Dalian University in June 1989.

 Mr. Li joined Haichang Group Co in February 2003 as the general manager of the property department.
-From 2005 to 2008, he served as the deputy general manager of Dalian Discoveryland and was involved in the construction planning and operation of Dalian Discoveryland.
+From 2005 to 2008, he had been working as the deputy general manager of Dalian Discoveryland and was involved in the construction planning and operation of Dalian Discoveryland.
 From 2008, Mr. Li has served as the general manager of Dalian Discoveryland, and was responsible for the overall operation and management of the park.
 During his tenure, Dalian Discoveryland received various domestic tourism industry awards and achieved outstanding operating results, which demonstrated Mr. Li's extensive experience and operational capabilities in sizeable theme parks.